Skip to main content

 Please call us at 978-356-1119 to speak to one of our caring veterinary staff members!

-Dr. Helen Noble
+Dr. Helen Noble, VMD

 Read More

-Education: University of Pennsylvania
+Education: University of Pennsylvania School of Veterinary Medicine

-from the Veterinary College at University of Pennsylvania.
+Dr. Helen Noble received her undergraduate degree Summa cum Laude in Biology from Suffolk University, then her VMD degree Magna cum Laude from the Veterinary College at University of Pennsylvania.
 She began practicing Veterinary Medicine in the early 1980’s with her Dad, Dr. S. Robert Orcutt.
-Although Dr. Noble has been actively involved in all aspects of providing medical care for large and small animals, her focus is equine reproduction.
+Although Dr. Noble has been actively involved in all aspects of providing medical care for large and small animals, her passion is equine reproduction.
+In 1987 her dad’s practice and her brother’s practice joined together.
+Her family has served the North Shore since 1951 when her dad started practicing in the area.

-Dr. Robert M. Orcutt
+Dr. Robert M. Orcutt, DVM

 Read More